Joffre Guerrón

-Joffre David Guerrón Méndez (/es/; (Note: In isolation, Guerrón is pronounced /es/.) born 28 April 1985), commonly known as Joffre Guerrón, is an Ecuadorian professional footballer for Ecuadorian Serie A club Barcelona Sporting Club.
+Joffre David Guerrón Méndez (/es/; (Note: In isolation, Guerrón is pronounced /es/.) born 28 April 1985), commonly known as Joffre Guerrón, is a retired Ecuadorian professional footballer who played as a right winger and striker for the Ecuador national football team.

-A right winger, his key attributes are his explosiveness and potence.
-A strong and accurate finisher with good aerial presence, Guerron can also play as a striker.
-Besides his native Ecuador, he has played in countries such as Argentina, Spain, Brazil, China and Mexico.
+Known for his explosiveness, Guerrón is considered one of the best Ecuadorian players of the 2000s and early 2010s.
 He was awarded as the 2008 and 2015 Copa Libertadores MVP.
+Besides his native Ecuador, Guerrón has played in countries such as Argentina, Spain, Brazil, China and Mexico.

 Nicknamed Dinamita (Spanish for dynamite), he is also known among fans for his humbleness and love to Latin music such as reggaeton and salsa.

 Early life

-Joffre David Guerrón Méndez, was born in a small Ecuadorian village called Ambuquí at the Imbabura Province, a place where other important figures of Ecuadorian football have emerged, players such as Édison Méndez, Agustín Delgado, Ulises de la Cruz and Giovanny Espinoza.
+Joffre David Guerrón Méndez was born in a small Ecuadorian village called Ambuquí in Imbabura Province, from which other important players in Ecuadorian football have emerged, such as Édison Méndez, Agustín Delgado, Ulises de la Cruz and Giovanny Espinoza.

 Club career

 Youth career

-Guerrón made his debut in the top Ecuadorian division with SD Aucas at the very young age of 16.
-He was then transferred to Argentine club Boca Juniors where he played in the lower divisions of the team; however he never got a chance to debut with the senior team.
-In 2006, he returned to Ecuador, this time to Liga, at the request of the then manager, Juan Carlos Oblitas.
+Guerrón made his debut in the top Ecuadorian division with SD Aucas at the age of 16.
+He was then transferred to Argentine club Boca Juniors where he played in the lower divisions of the team; however, he never got a chance to debut with the senior team.
+In 2006, he returned to Ecuador, this time to LDU Quito, at the request of the then manager, Juan Carlos Oblitas.

 LDU Quito

 In 2007, Guerrón began to hold a starting 11 position, with the new manager Edgardo Bauza.
 Guerron would finish the 2007 Serie A season as champion, bringing the club its 9th league title.

-He impressed and dazzled many with his speed and talent as well as his pace in the 2008 Copa Libertadores with LDU Quito, scoring against Libertad of Paraguay with an individual play, and also against Estudiantes de La Plata, where Guerron took the ball individually past several defenders and shot the football very powerfully past the small space left on the goal-keeper's left side.
+He competed in the 2008 Copa Libertadores with LDU Quito, scoring against Libertad of Paraguay with an individual play, and also against Estudiantes de La Plata, where Guerron took the ball individually past several defenders and shot the football past the small space left on the goal-keeper's left side.
 Guerron in the semi-final versus Club America received a long pass from Jayro Campos on the right side of the field, dribbled past his defender to send the ball past Guillermo Ochoa and leave it for Luis Bolanos to just head the ball in, resulting in an important 1–1 away result.
 After drawing to America 0–0 at home, Liga reached the final where Guerrón played an important role in the victory over Fluminense, scoring a goal in the first leg, then putting in an energetic performance before scoring LDU's third goal in the 3–1 penalty shootout victory.
-He was member of the team that won Copa Libertadores in 2008, Liga Deportiva Universitaria de Quito.
 He was chosen by FIFA, through an election, as the best player of the 2008 Copa Libertadores.